hushmirror/hush3/doc/developer-notes.md

 **testnet and regtest modes**

-Run with the -testnet option to run with "play zcash" on the test network, if you are testing multi-machine code that needs to operate across the internet.
+Run with the -testnet option to run with "play HUSH" on the test network, if you are testing multi-machine code that needs to operate across the internet.
+You can also make a Hush Smart Chain "testcoin" with a single command: `hushd -ac_name=COIN ...`

 If you are testing something that can run on one machine, run with the -regtest option.
 In regression test mode, blocks can be created on-demand; see qa/rpc-tests/ for tests